irods-contrib/irods_tools_lustre/README.md

 This will create an executable called lustre_irods_connector and a configuration file called lustre_irods_connector_config.json.
 These can be copied to any desired location.

-10. Update lustre_irods_connector_config.json and set the following:
+8. Update lustre_irods_connector_config.json and set the following:

 - mdtname - the name of the MDT in Lustre.
+- changelog_reader - the changelog listener registerd on the MDS with the "lctl --device <mdt> changelog_register" command (example cl1)
 - lustre_root_path - the local mount point into Lustre
 - irods_resource_name - the resource in iRODS
 - resource_id